evadne/wp-e-commerce/trunk/readme.txt

 == Changelog ==

+= 3.7.6.5 =
+* Fix Problem with Deprecated Theme files showing WPSC_TXT instead of their proper values.
+* Fixed Integration with Gold Cart Plugin so Payment Gateways Show up on the Gateway Options page
+* Added new nn_NO Translation Files
+* Removed debug page from Paypal Standard 2.0
+* Renamed Rogue Filters to align with Wp-e-Commerce Naming Conventions
+* Fix admin product search so it works with multiple words.
+* New Filters added to packing slip to allow better customization
+* Changed working on Upgrades page to acknowledge Gold Cart Plugin difference
+* :NOTE: For the theme file changes to take effect you will need to use the theme files from the wp-e-commerce directory, or replace the theme files in your uploads/wpsc/themes directory with the wp-e-commerce/themes folder
+* Theme File Changes : Fixed Terms and Conditions over SSL
+* Theme File Changes : Fixed Grid and List View to use hide_decimals options (so you can show/hide decimals on products-page)

 = 3.7.6.4 =
 * Show Product Shipping and Base Shipping Costs on Packing Slip
 * Fix product and category permalinks problems that occurred in v3.7.6.3.
 Note: any 3.7.6.3 users that have edited products and/or categories, they will need to re-edit them after upgrading.